Salon Business Plan Template: How-To Guide + Example

 • Hired an interior designer for the decor and furniture layout

-• Determined equipment and fixture requirements
+• Determined salon equipment and fixture requirements

 • Begun recruiting key employees with previous hairstyling experience

-[Company Name]’s Products & Services
+[Salon Name]’s Products & Services

 Hairstylists will be asked to perform the following services for both men and women: